Skip to content

 Backend and console MVP are available.
 The first provider allowlist is:

-Slack, Discord, Teams, X/Twitter, Meta, Instagram, WhatsApp, and LINE are planned through the Connected Accounts module and provider-specific webhooks.
+The provider registry is available through GET /v1/apps/socialops/providers and GET /console/socialops/providers.
 Outbound replies are stored as SocialOps actions; unsupported providers are marked failed with an audit error instead of being silently dropped.

 Console